OSA413/Sonic4_ModLoader/docs/compile.md

 # How to compile this program on Windows

+Note: these instructions are outdated, check `.github/workflows/release.yml` for up-to-date instructions.

 Things you'll need:
 * [.Net 6 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)
 * [Python 3](https://www.python.org/) to run tests